North Island Fault System: Whakatane Fault

-The Whakatane Fault is where the North Island Fault System intersects the Taupo Rift and so displacement across the Whakatane Fault is expected to be oblique, with both normal dip-slip (1.5 ± 0.5 mm/yr) and right-lateral strike-slip (1.1 ± 0.5 mm/yr) components of motion.
+The Whakatane Fault is where the North Island Fault System intersects the Taupō Rift and so displacement across the Whakatane Fault is expected to be oblique, with both normal dip-slip (1.5 ± 0.5 mm/year) and right-lateral strike-slip (1.1 ± 0.5 mm/year) components of motion.
 The known three surface-rupturing prehistoric earthquakes over the last 10,000 years were associated with net slip at the ground surface of about 3 m.